hpcleuven/VscDocumentation/source/antwerp/uantwerp_accounting.rst

 Project accounts
 ================

 Project accounts are mandatory when submitting jobs.
-You may belong to different project accounts, so it is important to use the appropriate account for every job you submit.
+You may have access to different project accounts, so it is important to use the appropriate account for every job you submit.
 You can get a list of valid project accounts you are a member of using the ``myprojectaccounts`` command.